 Don’t Contribute to the Delinquency of a Bear

 We simply cannot make mistakes with our food.
-If you’ve ever traveled in ‘bear-country’ prior, you’ll be well versed in keeping food safe and the measures that must be adhered to in order to do it correctly.
-First, and easiest is to ensure there are no traces of food or garbage laying around.
+If you’ve ever traveled in ‘bear country prior, you’ll be well versed in keeping food safe and the measures that must be adhered to in order to do it correctly.
+First, and easiest is to ensure there are no traces of food or garbage lying around.
 We certainly will not be using food to lure any of these big guys anywhere.
 If this one is surprising to you, please go back and read Ben’s article on ethics.
-We’ll have access to bear-resistant food and garbage storage while at our eco-lodge.
+We’ll have access to bear-resistant food and garbage storage while camping and dining in bear country.
+Keep your gear with you at all times, too, Don’t let a bear associate your gear with play toys.

 If They Aggressively Approach, We Must Assert